MrCocoNuat/terminal-tetris/README.md

 Well, mostly guideline-conforming:
 - Uses the SRS rotation system (i know, i know, but T-spin triples are just too good).
-- "inifitt" lock delay resets are possible, but by default only 15 moves are allowed between step resets.
+- "infinite" lock delay resets are possible, but by default only 15 moves are allowed between step resets.
 Additional options inside the source enable limiting the number of floorkicks each piece can use, though by default this limit is infinite.
 - The 3-corner Tspin detection method is not used.
 Tspins are recognized if the T becomes unable to move where it is locked, known as the "immobile" system.
 This gets rid of the EZ tspin that is usually caused by SRS.
 - Mini Tspins do not exist.
 Even if a Tspin uses a wallkick if it is immobile it gives full Tspin points.
 - Perfect clears do not use some weird score table, rather they simply multiply whatever amount of points you would have gotten by 5.